Unity-Technologies/sentis-samples/BlazeDetectionSample/Face/README.md

-# BlazeFace in Sentis
+# BlazeFace in Inference Engine

 BlazeFace is a fast, light-weight face detector from Google Research.
 A pretrained model is available as part of Google's [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector) framework.

 ![](../images/face.jpg)

-The BlazeFace model has been converted from TFLite to ONNX for use in Sentis using [tf2onnx](https://github.com/onnx/tensorflow-onnx) with the default export parameters.
+The BlazeFace model has been converted from TFLite to ONNX for use in Inference Engine using [tf2onnx](https://github.com/onnx/tensorflow-onnx) with the default export parameters.

 ## Functional API